About the course

 You will take two compulsory modules and an option module; further information on all course modules is available via the course page on the Department for Continuing Education website.

 Modules are space out throughout the academic year, allowing a choice of options to be taken over the one to two years students attend the course.
+Not all modules are guaranteed to run every year.
 Further details about the course and modules can be found on the course page, on the Department for Continuing Education Website (See Further Information and Enquiries).

 By the end of the course you will be able to: